avalanchesiqi/youtube-engagement/README.md

 Detailed usage and running time are documented in the corresponding python script.
 Plotting scripts to generate figures in the paper are in the [plots](/plots) directory.

+Note the datasets are large, so the quickstart scripts will take up to 24 hours to finish.
+Check the estimated running time in each python script before you run the quickstart scripts.

 ## Python packages version
 All codes are developed and tested in Python 3.6, along with NumPy 1.13, matplotlib 2.1 and SciPy 0.19.